windmill-labs/windmill-helm-charts/README.md

 Alter the values and inputs to suit your environment.
 The services included are Nodeports for ease of testing on Minikub.

+### Enterprise features

+Enterprise users can use S3 storage for dependency caching for performance.
+Cache is two way synced at regular intervals (10 minutes).
+To use it, the worker deployment requires access to an S3 bucket.
+There are several ways to do this:

+* On AWS (and EKS) , you can use a service account with IAM roles attached.
+See [AWS docs](https://docs.aws.amazon.com/eks/latest/userguide/associate-service-account-role.html) - once you have a policy , you can create an account via eksctl for instance ```eksctl create iamserviceaccount --name serviceaccountname --namespace production --cluster windmill-cluster --role-name "iamrolename" \
+    --attach-policy-arn arn:aws:iam::976079455550:policy/bucketpolicy --approve```
+* Mount/attach a credentials file in /root/.aws/credentials of the worker deployment
+* Add environment variables for the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, via kube secrets.

+The sync relies on rclone and uses its methods of authentication to s3 per [Rclone documentation](https://rclone.org/s3/#authentication)